-Demand for eco-friendly packaging is on the rise, with plastic, bubble wrap, and styrofoam peanuts replaced by recycled and compostable plastic where possible.
-The benefits of eco-friendly packaging is seen in its use for food, beauty, clothing and cosmetic products, metal and glass, which is replacing plastic bottles.
+Demand for more eco-friendly packaging is on the rise, with plastic, bubble wrap, and styrofoam peanuts replaced by recycled and compostable plastic where possible.
+The benefits of more eco-friendly packaging is seen in its use for food, beauty, clothing and cosmetic products, metal and glass, which is replacing plastic bottles.
 In New York City, e.g., it’s illegal to use styrofoam packaging.
-So things are changing, thanks to the efforts eco-friendly packaging companies like Biogone.
+So things are changing, thanks to the efforts to companies like Biogone which produce packaging alternatives that are more environmentally friendly than traditional plastics.

-Biogone supplies a range of eco-friendly products developed by FieldTech Solutions, a business formed by eco-conscious trio Ross and Ramona Headifen and John Mancarella.
+Biogone supplies a range of products that are more eco friendly than standard plastics.
+Biogone was developed by FieldTech Solutions, a business formed by eco-conscious trio Ross and Ramona Headifen and John Mancarella.

 While we now know the threat it now poses to the environment, almost 50 years ago, plastic was lauded as revolutionary.
 It was a cheap, lightweight material that found its way into the clothing, building, food, and manufacturing sectors because it could be used to make almost anything, and it lasted forever.
 The world produces an astonishing 300 million tonnes of plastic annually, 5 trillion bits of plastic float on our oceans and eventually crumbles into tiny particles and sinks, ending up in the food chain and onto our plates.